 - Writing for Healing: six-week expressive writing groups

 - "I Can Cope" and other American Cancer Society (ACS) co-sponsored classes

 - Weekend help at home from the Dartmouth College Cancer Society

 - Wig bank and wig fitting service

-At Dartmouth-Hitchcock Medical Center (DHMC), most services take place on the third floor (Hematology/Oncology) and the second floor (Radiation/Oncology).
+At DHMC, most services take place on the third floor (Hematology/Oncology) and the second floor (Radiation/Oncology).
 We also offer many of the same services in the inpatient unit (1 West).